MOSES * EGYPT * SPAETH

 This is to extend sincere thanks to researchers and other devoted helpers (some from the very beginning), who have all helped with tireless efforts and shown great confidence and a courageous personal support, despite resistance against the project from other parts, which could have caused annoyance from academic colleagues.
 For instance, already upon publication of the first volume, some Egyptologists from the universities declared openly in the Berlingske Tidende (a renown Danish newspaper) on August 3, 1999 that they (quote:) - would "fight against this book for many years to come" and, also, many theologians followed this lead continuously.
 Yet - despite all the peculiar troubles, also in the technical matters - all perseveringly overcome - the 5 volumes are now published, and the series are handsomely finalized.

-Therefore, also thanks for the great confidence and back up, very faithfully done by Mr. Svend Olufsen, the courageous - and visionary - managing director of C.A.
-Reitzel Bookseller and Publisher, Ltd. - In Denmark the publication of the long-term work of research was so admirably done despite the above mentioned opposition and without in any way having received financial aids or any other kind of support from either private or public means and funds.
+Therefore, also thanks for the great confidence and back up, very faithfully done by Mr. Svend Olufsen, the courageous - and visionary - head of C.A.
+Reitzel Bookseller and Publisher, Ltd. - In Denmark the publication of the long-term work of research was so admirably done despite the above mentioned opposition and without in any way having received financial aid or any other kind of support from either private or public means and funds.

 And in particular a special thank you to the readers, who have contributed with their encouraging interest and many responses to the dissemination of the knowledge.
 During the course of the book-series, this has been of most valuable importance for the process of making it into a reality with such a success.